topquark22/Thermo55/README.md

 If using an external radio, use the pins marked *E*.
 If using an integrated Nano3/nRF24L01 board, leave these pins unconnected.

+There are two SPI buses with separate clocks: One (spi) for the radio, and spi1 for the thermocouple.

 - X  : connection
 - NC : no connection
 - L  : connect if LCD used